QihaoTom/Travel_Blog/README.md

 # Travel_Blog
 #### Welcome to my travel blog world!

-Here is my some diary and logs which conveys my feelings when I am travling
+Here is some my diary and blogs which conveys my feelings when I am travling as a undergraduate student in Beijing, China

 Most Importantly, for some obvious reasons, it becomes harder for me to write blogs as many as before.
 But it is still a good memory.